shoenig/test/README.md

 ### Changes

-:warning: v0.4.0 contains breaking changes - Slice functions are renamed to be more consistent and to make room for interface based variants.
+:warning: v0.4.0 contains breaking changes

+ - Slice functions are renamed to be more consistent and to make room for interface based variants.
+ - Filesystem assertions now use OS by default, FS interface methods are renamed.
+ - Comparison assertions now have the expectation parameter first.

 ### Requirements